IAN LAWTON PROFILE

 In his mid-thirties he forsook the commercial world to become a writer-researcher specializing in ancient history, esoterica and spiritual philosophy.
 His first two books, Giza: The Truth (1999) and Genesis Unveiled (2003), have sold over 30,000 copies worldwide.
 In The Book of the Soul (2004) he first developed the idea of Rational Spirituality, also establishing himself as one of the world’s leading authorities on reincarnation and the interlife; and in The Wisdom of the Soul (2007) he first introduced the idea of the holographic soul.

-From 2013 his research took him down a somewhat different path away from traditional ideas of reincarnation, leading him to establish the radical worldview of the Supersoul (2013).
-This was followed by a second volume containing the equally empowering message of The Power of You (2014).
-To these have been added the simpler books What Jesus Was Really Saying (2016), Sh*t Doesn't Just Happen!!
-(2016) and the autobiography The God Who Sometimes Screwed Up (2018).
-The third volume of the research-based Supersoul Series, Afterlife, remains a work in progress but is currently planned for release in 2019, along with the simpler Death Should Be Fun!!
+From 2013 his research took him down a somewhat different path away from traditional ideas of reincarnation, leading him to withdraw the former books from sale and to establish the radical worldview of the Supersoul (2013).
+This was followed by a second volume containing the equally empowering message of The Power of You (2014), and finally Afterlife (2019).
+To these he has added the simpler books What Jesus Was Really Saying (2016), Sh*t Doesn't Just Happen!!
+(2016), the autobiographical The God Who Sometimes Screwed Up (2018) and Death Should Be Fun!!
+(2019).